Visveswaran01/Wired_cum_Wireless-NS2/README.md

 Implementation of Wired-cum-Wireless Network in NS2 Simulator.
-Mobile Internet Protocol is also used.
+Mobile Internet Protocol is also used in this Simulation.